-3 Important Scrum Pillars – Transparency, Inspection and Adaptation
+3 Scrum Pillars – Transparency, Inspection and Adaptation

 How empirical Scrum pillars are important and being implemented through Scrum Events

-Whenever we talk about Agile frameworks, Scrum comes as a prominent framework practiced in software and other industries.
-As per 15th Annual State Of Agile Report 2021, Scrum is used 66% across industries/teams.
-Agile and Scrum is based on empiricism and lean thinking.
-Scrum has 3 pillars i.e., Transparency, Inspection and Adaptation and all scrum events are designed based on these.
-Here I will talk how these 3 pillars gives power to scrum and help practitioners to get maximum value out of it.
+Whenever we talk about Agile frameworks, Scrum comes up as a prominent framework practiced in software and other industries.
+Scrum is used in 66% of all industries/teams according to the 15th Annual State Of Agile Report 2021.
+Agile and Scrum are based on empiricism and lean thinking.
+Scrum has 3 pillars i.e. Transparency, Inspection and Adaptation.
+All Scrum events designed based on these pillars.
+Here I will talk about how these 3 pillars give power to Scrum and help practitioners to get maximum value out of it.

 Photo by Quino Al on Unsplash